 and get my e-book 20 Tasty Salad Recipes for free!

->

-> chef cooking tips for roasted tomato soup
+chef cooking tips for making roasted tomato soup from scratch

->

-> - Don’t rush the 20 minute simmer time.
+- Don’t rush the 20 minute simmer time.
 It will reduce and thicken the soup and enhance the flavor.

 - A cooking tip to temper the acidity in a recipe is to add a bit of baking soda.
 Tomatoes are high in acid and the baking soda counteracts it.